If you are looking for somewhere to stay on the D707 in Namibia, then Kanaan Desert Retreat is a fantastic option.

 About Kanaan Desert Retreat

-Kanaan Desert Retreat is owned by Naankuse (N/a’an ku se meaning God will protect us ), a charity and wildlife sanctuary started by Namibian-born conservationist Marlice van Vuuren and her husband Rudie.
+Kanaan Desert Retreat is owned by Naankuse (N/a’an ku se, meaning God will protect us ), a charity and wildlife sanctuary started by Namibian-born conservationist Marlice van Vuuren and her husband Rudie.
+The retreat is sometimes referred to as Kanaan na’an ku se desert retreat.

 Their profits go towards wildlife conservation and humanitarian efforts of the Naankuse Foundation.